Skip to main content

 The areas of heather, bramble-scrub and gorse attract stonechat, wheatear, willow warbler and linnet.
 Other notable birdlife includes chough, peregrine falcon, and little owl.
 Many species of passerine migrants are spotted in spring and autumn.
 Off the cliffs can be seen puffin, fulmar, guillemot, razorbill and gannet.
 Grey seals, porpoises and Risso’s and common dolphins may be seen off the coast.
 The rare plant spathulate fleawort grows nowhere else in the world except for this stretch of heathland on Holy Island.

-Public Transport
+Public transport

 Holyhead is served by railway, but the walk starts a short distance out of town.
 The nearest bus stop is at Maes y Myndd, Llaingoch.
-Bus No. 22 stops there but it’s still a short walk to the Country Park.
+Bus No. 22 stops there but it’s still a short walk to the country park.

 Refreshments